Christina Everett, M.S. CCC-SLP, Licensed Speech-Language Pathologist

 Brittany Leigh, Linguistic Annotation of Spoken Dialog

 Nadia graduated from OSU in 2006 with a degree in Linguistics and German Languages and Literature.
 After completing her bachelor’s degree, she was awarded a Fulbright fellowship to teach English in Germany, kicking off a 13-year stint in Europe.
 She relocated to Barcelona, Spain to do a master’s in Cognitive Science and Languages.
 She taught English and German in Barcelona, Spain for many years, served as Cornelsen textbook publisher’s country manager for Spain, and lectured in the University of Barcelona’s Department of Primary Education.
 She recently returned to her alma mater to study Speech-Language Pathology.
+She is a Foreign Language & Area Studies fellow, and American Speech and Hearing Association Graduate Minority Scholarship recipient and an Ohio Speech Pathology Educational Audiology Coalition scholarship recipient.
 When she is a licensed clinician, she looks forward to treating and advocating for underserved, multilingual populations.
-She speaks English, German, Catalan, and Spanish.
+She speaks English, German, Catalan, Spanish, and is learning Portuguese.